 This morning, we packed up and headed out across the Everglades via the Tamiami Trail.

 The way to see the Everglades traditionally is by airboat.
-If you are up for the exercise, you can also take ranger-guided tour in towable tubes for adults.
-Since we can not go with our little ones on either of those tours, we decided to skip it altogether.
+If you are up for the exercise, you can also take ranger-guided kayak and canoe tours.
+Since we can not go with our little ones on any of those tours, we decided to skip it altogether.
 We did however drive to the national park visitor center just to take a little peek at what we are missing.

 This is 10,000 islands.
 The Everglades at one time was populated by the Calusa tribe of Indians.
 There are none that exists today and most academics suspect that the early European settlers from Spain are responsible for their disappearance with the spread of diseases and confrontations.